Machine Learning Terms and Methods

 In an image classification problem, an algorithm's ability to successfully classify images even when the position of objects within the image changes.
 For example, the algorithm can still identify a dog, whether it is in the center of the frame or at the left end of the frame.

-See also size invariance and rotational invariance.
+See also size invariancearrow-up-right and rotational invariancearrow-up-right.

 U-Net

-U-Net: Convolutional Networks for Biomedical Image Segmentation
+U-Net: Convolutional Networks for Biomedical Image Segmentationarrow-up-right

 Underfitting